yatesco/seafile-docs/faq.md

 1. Check whether there are some typos in the config, e.g., forget single quote, `EMAIL_HOST_USER = XXX`, which should be `EMAIL_HOST_USER = 'XXX'`
 1. Your mail server is not available.

+#### After upgrade Web UI is broken because CSS files can't be loaded

+Please remove the cache and try again, `rm -rf /tmp/seahub_cache/*`.
+If you configured memecached, restart memcached, then restart Seahub.

+If the problem is not fixed, check whether seafile-server-latest point to the right folder.
+Then check whether `seafile-server-latest/seahub/media/CACHE` is correctly generated (it should contain the auto-generated CSS file).

 ## Questions about Clustering